 I’ve really been learning a bit on my own too.
 With several browsers now, you can easily inspect a website and understand how the code is being used.
 This will be a great way for you to see how people make their sites.
 In Safari, right-click and choose “Inspect Element”.
 To enable this feature, type:

-defaults write com.apple.Safari WebKitDeveloperExtras -bool true into Terminal to make it work.
+defaults write com.apple.Safari WebKitDeveloperExtras -bool true

 In Firefox, use the Web Developer extension or the Firebug extension.